Ethical AI?

 “Forever!”

 Color me guilty.
 I’ve had my head a bit in the sand regarding using AI.
 My recalcitrance isn’t just because I hate change, though.
-Thinkers and moralists who I admire see zero positive outcomes in the use of AI.
+Thinkers and moralists whom I admire see zero positive outcomes in the use of AI.
 Authors Roxanne Gaye and Daniel Abraham, whose moral compasses I trust, will be the last holdouts.

 I turned to my brother, who is a philosophy professor.
 How does the good Dr. Pavelich – ethics prof extraordinaire – wrestle with the ethics of AI?
 Turns out he doesn’t.
 “It’s 100% useless and evil, so no wrestling needed” (I’m paraphrasing).